Memberships Experts Shop Join Now Login

 There may come a point where conservative treatment hasn’t worked for you or your prolapse is causing you significant pain, trouble voiding or defecating or emotional trauma.

-The goal of surgery is to lift your pelvic organ, restore it closer to its optimal anatomical position, and improve the associated symptoms and quality of life.
-The surgery is not as simple as it may sound, and although in many cases can be life changing, it is not without its risks and complications.
+Surgery aims to lift your pelvic organ, restore it closer to its optimal anatomical position, and improve the associated symptoms and quality of life.
+The surgery is not as simple as it may sound, and although, in many cases, it can be life-changing, it is not without its risks and complications.

-If you are considering surgery, and have already been working with a Pelvic Health Physiotherapist for some time, then the next step would be to seek out the opinion of a specialised urogynaecologist.
+If you are considering surgery and have already been working with a Pelvic Health Physiotherapist for some time, then the next step would be to seek out the opinion of a specialised urogynaecologist.
 Historically many of the prolapse surgeries utilised abdominal mesh placed in the pelvic cavity, however resulted in large numbers of complications and subsequently a worldwide class action.
-As a result prolapse surgery is now more highly regulated, and careful consideration is given to each individual regarding necessity and approach that should be taken, with many non- mesh options now available.
+As a result, prolapse surgery is now more highly regulated, and careful consideration is given to each individual regarding the necessity and approach that should be taken, with many non-mesh options now available.

-We recommend chatting to health professionals and other women that live in your area on their recommendations and learning more about their experience.
-It is not uncommon to seek out a few opinions from different surgeons, which can be incredibly helpful in not only understanding the surgery, but further insight into the various approaches for you as an individual.
+We recommend chatting to health professionals and other women who live in your area about their recommendations and learning more about their experiences.
+It is not uncommon to seek out a few opinions from different surgeons, which can be incredibly helpful in not only understanding the surgery but also further insight into the various approaches for you as an individual.

 Summary

-We know just how physically and emotionally taxing living with proalose can be.
-We have supported hundreds of women through their prolapse recovery and we understand the time, patience and hard work that is required.
-We are here to support you to heal your body in the best way possible with safe physio-led exercise and expert education you can trust.
+We know just how physically and emotionally taxing living with prolapse can be.
+We have supported hundreds of women through their prolapse recovery, and we understand the time, patience and hard work required.
+We are here to support you in healing your body in the best way possible with safe physio-led exercise and expert education you can trust.

-Through the Empowered Motherhood Program Pelvic Floor Safe Program, we will work with you to help heal your pelvic floor and re-gain a sense of confidence and control of your body.
+Through the Empowered Motherhood Program Prolapse Safe Program, we will work with you to help heal your pelvic floor and regain a sense of confidence and control of your body.

-Whilst you might not feel like you have time for your own recovery at this stage, there are some simple, yet incredibly effective steps you can take.
-We will show you how you can heal your pelvic floor, strengthen your core and return to exercise in a way that is empowering and nurturing.
+Whilst you might not feel like you have time for your own recovery at this stage, there are some simple yet incredibly effective steps you can take.
+We will show you how you can heal your pelvic floor, strengthen your core and return to exercise in an empowering and nurturing way.

 Kimmy and Lyz x